 An immersive on-site exhibition guides you through Darwin's voyage aboard the Beagle from 1831-36, his scientific discoveries and the impact of his revolutionary theories on Victorian society.
 Download our free Learning Trail below which will take your pupils on a journey around Darwin's house and garden as they become experts in observation!

 At just £100 per session (approximately 30 pupils) our expert-led Discovery Visits combine inspiring experiences with quality learning.

-In this hands-on and fun visit, students investigate Darwin's theory of evolution by natural selection both inside the house and in the gardens.
-Students will get to grips with scientific equipment and be taken around key rooms of the house and parts of the garden with a group leader.
+DARWIN'S DARING DISCOVERIES (KS3; £100 per class): In this hands-on session students investigate Darwin's theory of evolution by natural selection, both inside the house and in the gardens.
+Students will get to grips with scientific equipment and be taken through key rooms of the house and parts of the garden with a group leader.
 Learning Outcomes include:

 - Understanding the relationship between Darwin's work and his home and garden